1903 CE Indian Immigration to North America Begins

 1996 CE Sikh Mediawatch and Resource Task Force (SMART) Founded

 The Sikh Mediawatch and Resource Task Force was founded to meet the needs of the growing Sikh community through media analysis and education.
-In 2004, SMART changed it’s name to the Sikh American Legal Defense and Education Fund (SALDEF) and, as of 2013, was the oldest Sikh civil rights and education organization in the United States.
+In 2004, SMART changed its name to the Sikh American Legal Defense and Education Fund (SALDEF) and, as of 2019, is the oldest Sikh civil rights and education organization in the United States.

 2001 CE Sikhs Experience Backlash After September 11th